ange123ux/search-github/README.md

 ## SEARCH GITHUB

 ### Description
 This project is about creating a GitHub search, where the users will put their GitHub name in the form and then all the repositories are displayed right away.
-Also, the users can be able to go deeper into their repositories to check wherever they want.
+Also, the users can be able to go deeper into their repositories to check whatever they want.
 11/12th/2020.

 ### Author: Ange Uwimana